 It is the goal of Crowdicity to ignite ideas, and let them shine.
 Just as voices can only boom if they are heard, the ‘Ideas Boom’ itself relies upon ideas being given a place to be heard.
 Gone are the days where ‘management’ are the only ones expected to have good ideas.
 Companies, government departments and communities across Australia are recognising the need to create cultures of innovation.
 Crowdicity is the software platform being used to frame and drive those new collaborative cultures (and because we’re recognised as R&D activity, eligible businesses can claim for refundable tax offsets).

 Crowdicity is working with leading companies in every industry; government, insurance, health, utilities, aviation, automotive, transport, manufacturing, financial services and more.

 In Australia we are already helping government and companies in the following ways:

 Organisations use us to capture ideas from employees, stakeholders, customers and partners, filter the best and take them through iterations toward innovation all within one platform.
 In doing so we help them increase the cohesion, collaboration and speed at which they innovate their products and processes.
 From an employee engagement perspective, by creating a ‘culture of innovation’, you increase your communities’ investment in, contribution towards and ownership over the success of the organisation.

-If you’d like to know more about how the Crowdicity Ideas Management software can build your innovation culture we’d be delighted to give you an online demo , or please drop us an email email@example.com If you’d like to learn more about some of the organisations that trust Crowdicity to power their innovation, please visit the Customers section of our website Customers
+If you’d like to know more about how the Crowdicity Ideas Management software can build your innovation culture we’d be delighted to give you an Request a demo , or please drop us an email email@example.com If you’d like to learn more about some of the organisations that trust Crowdicity to power their innovation, please visit the Customers section of our website Customers